arive-de/Corewar/README.md

 # The Team

-• Alix Rive-Decaillot
+• Alix Rive-Decaillot ~ arive-de

-• Gaspard Schaetz
+• Gaspard Schaetz ~ ggschaetz

-• Manon Kantzer
+• Manon Kantzer ~ makantzer

-• Yohann Benoit
+• Yohann Benoit ~ hindikah

+## How to use it ?

+First you'll need to write a .s file with a set of assembly instructions.
+You can just use one of the many warriors in the ./champs directory.
+Then you'll have to compile it using the asm binary.
+Then just execute the corewar binary with your warrior(s) as arguments.

+This was the final project of the Algorithm branch.

 # Compiling and running